barek2k2/ML_Ruby/README.md

 # Usage
  - ### Linear Regression Algorithm - Sales Order Prediction Example

-    Imagine you have three days' worth of sales order data represented as input features [1, 2, 3] and the corresponding sales amounts [100, 400, 430] as target variables.
+    Imagine you have training three days' worth of sales order data represented as input features [1, 2, 3] and the corresponding sales amounts [100, 400, 430] as target variables.
 Now, you want to predict your sales order for day 4.
 ```
  ml = MLRuby::LinearRegression::Model.new([[1],[2],[3]], [[100], [400], [430]])
  prediction = ml.predict([[4]])